 We are of course talking about seeing, hearing, tasting, smelling, and feeling.
 But don’t forget balance and body awareness.
 These things matter too.
 When it comes to sensory activities we want to take into account how the entire body experiences the world.

 The big question is, why should children do sensory play?
-What are the benefits of sensory play?
-There are more than you might think.
+What is the importance of sensory play?
+What do children learn from this?
+There are more important reasons than you might think.

 Better Learning and Information Retention